aip-dev/aip.dev/aip/general/0154/aip.md

 ETag: W/"55cc0347-66fc-46c3-a26f-98a9a7d61d0e"
 ```

-Stronng ETags **must** and weak ETags **should** be guarannteed to change if
+Strong ETags **must** and weak ETags **should** be guaranteed to change if any
-any properties on the resource change that are directly mutable by the client.
+properties on the resource change that are directly mutable by the client.

 ## Further reading